Much of AATB's work is conducted through its councils and committees, which provide members with the opportunity to drive change within our industry.

 Accredited Tissue Banks Council

 The Accredited Tissue Banks Council (ATBC) consists of AATB members, each of whom has been designated by his/her respective Accredited Institutional Member (AIM) to serve as its representative on the Council.
 ATBC members are given the opportunity to discuss and weigh in on current topics affecting AATB-accredited tissue banks.
-Topics may include but are not limited to the accreditation process, inspection compliance, collaborative relationships, changes in FDA standards and regulations, and AATB’s accreditation and audit fee structure.
+Topics may include but are not limited to the accreditation process, inspection compliance, collaborative relationships, and changes in FDA standards and regulations.

 Donor Family Services Council